As a product manager are you constantly sweeping up the mess made by someone else?

 In our training, we ask delegates what they find hardest about their job.
 Their answers are interesting because the same themes come up again and again.
 “I’m too busy”, “Too much firefighting” or “People don’t really understand what I do”.

-They complain they spend too much time sorting out issues which are dumped on them by colleagues that don’t really understand what product management does.
+They complain they spend too much time sorting out issues that are dumped on them by colleagues that don’t really understand what product management does.

 Of course, we’re sympathetic … but I sometimes wonder if we bring some of this upon ourselves…